EAJS Programme in European Jewish Studies

 2017/18 Academic Year

-The EAJS is pleased to announce that two events will take place, or have already taken place, in the 2017/18 academic year as part of the Programme in European Jewish Studies:
+The EAJS is pleased to announce that three events will take place, or have already taken place, in the 2017/18 academic year as part of the Programme in European Jewish Studies:

 - EAJS Summer Laboratory for Young Genizah Researchers and those interested in the field [Munich, 6 – 9 September 2017]